1. Make an appointment with a health professional

 If you think your child has autism spectrum disorder (ASD), it’s good to act quickly and make an appointment with a professional.
 For example, you could talk to your child and family health nurse, your GP or a paediatrician.

 If the professional doesn’t have any concerns about your child, but you’re still worried, it’s OK to ask for a second opinion from another doctor.
 The sooner you find out your child has ASD, the sooner you can help him.

 2. Learn about autism spectrum disorder services

-Right away, even while you wait for an appointment, it’s good to start learning about autism spectrum disorder (ASD) and the different services available.
+Right away, even while you wait for an appointment, it’s good to start learning about autism spectrum disorder (ASD) and the services that can help your child.
 There are lots of ways to begin:

 - Talk to other parents of a child with ASD by joining forums or parent groups.

 - Read information about ASD on this website.